Exact Sciences (EXAS)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Exact Sciences’s ROIC averaged 4.5 percentage point increases each year.
-This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.
+Over the last few years, Exact Sciences’s ROIC averaged 2.3 percentage point decreases each year.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 11. Balance Sheet Assessment

-Exact Sciences reported $1.00 billion of cash and $2.49 billion of debt on its balance sheet in the most recent quarter.
+Exact Sciences reported $964.7 million of cash and $2.49 billion of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

-12. Key Takeaways from Exact Sciences’s Q3 Results
+12. Key Takeaways from Exact Sciences’s Q4 Results

 13. Is Now The Time To Buy Exact Sciences?

-Exact Sciences isn’t a bad business, but we’re not clamoring to buy it here and now.
-First off, its revenue growth was impressive over the last five years.
+When it comes to Exact Sciences’s business quality, there are some positives, but it ultimately falls short.
+To kick things off, its revenue growth was impressive over the last five years.
 And while Exact Sciences’s relatively low ROIC suggests management has struggled to find compelling investment opportunities, its rising cash profitability gives it more optionality.

-Exact Sciences’s P/E ratio based on the next 12 months is 120x.
-This multiple tells us a lot of good news is priced in - we think other companies feature superior fundamentals at the moment.
+Exact Sciences’s P/E ratio based on the next 12 months is 87.2x.
+This valuation tells us a lot of optimism is priced in - we think other companies feature superior fundamentals at the moment.